dogweather/forkful/content/en/python/data-formats-and-serialization/working-with-csv.md

   \ do it\u2026"
 lastmod: '2024-03-13T22:44:59.727693-06:00'
 model: gpt-4-0125-preview
-summary: "Working with CSV (Comma-Separated Values) involves reading from and writing\
-  \ data to CSV files, a common format for storing tabular data.
-Programmers do it\u2026"
+summary: Working with CSV (Comma-Separated Values) involves reading from and writing data to CSV files, a common format for storing tabular data.
 title: Working with CSV
 weight: 37
 ---